Ghostkwebb/Java-Quiz-Master/README.md

 - **Dynamic Feedback**: Get immediate feedback on your answers.

 ## How to Play
--Curious about how it works?
+- Curious about how it works?
 Check out the live demo of the Java Quiz Master
 1. You can <a href="https://sharemygame.com/@Ghostkwebb/java-quiz" target="_blank">play the game online</a> to see it in action.
 2. Alternatively, launch the application by following the installation steps above.
 3. Follow the on-screen instructions to answer each question.